 Off-Campus Learning & Study Abroad Opportunities in Nursing

 Your clinical placements will begin with your very first nursing course (sophomore year) and will continue throughout your nursing education, allowing for hands-on integration of nursing theory and skills practice.
-Otterbein’s location in Westerville, Ohio, just 15 minutes from the state’s capital, Columbus, give you access to two major health care systems – OhioHealth and Mount Carmel, as well as countless diverse healthcare facilities and agencies in regional Ohio.
+Otterbein’s location in Westerville, Ohio, just 15 minutes from the state’s capital, Columbus, gives you access to two major health care systems – OhioHealth and Mount Carmel, as well as countless diverse healthcare facilities and agencies in regional Ohio.

 Medical Mission Trips Abroad

 In collaboration with SYE/INST, interested nursing students may select this offering (with Nursing Curriculum Committee approval):